 - Waist circumference less than 37.4 inches.

-However, only 1% of men in U.S. population keeps this kind of heart-healthy regime.
+However, only 1% of men in the U.S. population keeps this kind of heart-healthy regime.
 Even if this fraction goes up by a few basis points, the savings run into Billions.

 Its fairly easy to track and prevent these, only if you know what to track, how to track and when to track.
 This website profiles some of the most common preventable conditions and helps you in taking charge of your health with a firm preventative outlook.